E-Safety – Student Advice

 The symbol on the ‘Report Abuse’ button, which looks a bit like an eye on legs, represents the Virtual Global Taskforce (VGT), a group of law enforcement agencies who work together to fight online abuse relating to children.
 If you click on the button you will be reporting a problem directly to someone at CEOP (the Child Exploitation and Online Protection Agency).
 This is a service that you should use without hesitation if you have a genuine problem, but never for a joke or prank.
 Depending on the severity of your report, you may be contacted by a social worker or a police officer, to talk through your report in more detail.
 They need to do this to make sure you are safe.
 It is also a good idea to talk to your parents about your report to CEOP, although if your report concerns a family member, CEOP will not make contact with them until an investigation has been completed.

-If you do not want to make a report by pressing the button but are still worried about something online, please talk to a member of Student Support at school or any adult you can trust.
+If you do not want to make a report by pressing the button but are still worried about something online, please talk to a member of PACE at school or any adult you can trust.